nikitosikvn1/intelligent-image-analyzer/README.md

 **Gateway Service Integration**:
   - ***Purpose***: Receives authentication-related requests from the Gateway Service and processes them accordingly.
-  - ***Implementation***: Utilizes RabbitMQ for secure messaging between the Authentication and Gateway services.
+  - ***Implementation***: Utilizes RabbitMQ with SSL/TLS connections for secure messaging between the Authentication and Gateway services.
 RabbitMQ enables reliable communication, ensuring that user authentication requests are handled securely and efficiently.

 **Functionality**:
   - ***User Registration***: